 If you aren’t sure where to start, here are a few tips to guide you:

 - If you aren’t sure how to make a website, consider hiring a web designer or using a drag-and-drop website builder like Squarespace or Weebly.

-- Your website will require a domain name (this is the URL or web address people will use to find your site) and a hosting service.
+- Your website will require a domain name and a hosting service.

-Think of a domain name like an address and a hosting service like the actual structure at that address- one tells people how to find a home, the other is the physical space that holds everything that makes up the home.
+Think of a domain name like a home address and a hosting service like the house at that address.
+One tells people how to find a home while the other is the space that holds everything in the home.
 Some services, like Squarespace and Weebly will include and automate this process for you.

-- When deciding on what to say, what pictures to use, and how to present your brand and your offers, always consider your ideal client first.
+- When deciding on what to say, what pictures to use, and how to present your your offers, always consider your ideal client first.
 Ask yourself what they need to read, see, and feel on your website to feel confident about working with you.
-After all, your website is for them!

 - Look at other websites in your coaching niche or of coaches you admire for inspiration as you create your own.
 Consider both what you like about those sites, as well as what you think works for their audience.